 With stress, misunderstandings, and conflicts can arise easily.
 You can each get annoyed easily and start arguing over unimportant things more frequently than before.

 Try to smooth things out and have patience and motivation.
 Find ways to relieve stress that works for you.

 You will have a lot going on in your mind with anxiety.
 Most of those thoughts will be hypothetical situations.
-You are constantly at the edge thinking what is going to happen next.
+You are constantly at the edge, thinking about what is going to happen next.

-The distance makes it so much harder that you get stuck in a loop of what-ifs and you may not be able to stop it.
-If your partner is having anxiety, be prepared to answer a lot of questions and comforting your partner.
+The distance makes it so much harder that you get stuck in a loop of what-ifs, and you may not be able to stop it.
+If your partner is having anxiety, be prepared to answer a lot of questions and comfort your partner.

-Yet, the reality is you’re not alone and your partner is there to back you up.
-Your connection with each other however, seems lost.
+Yet, the reality is you’re not alone, and your partner is there to back you up.
+You just have your personal space.
+Your physical connection with each other, however, seems lost.

-Things like planning the future together, keeping alive the emotional and physical intimacy, having a communication schedule, can lessen your feelings of loneliness.
+Things like planning the future together, keeping alive emotional and physical intimacy, and having a communication schedule, can lessen your feelings of loneliness.

-Talk to each other about your long distance relationship depression, to family or friends and eat healthy, meditate, regularly exercise, to enrich your life.
+Talk to each other about your long-distance relationship depression, to family or friends and eat healthily, meditate, and do regular exercise to enrich your life.
 If you feel unable to lift out of it, you may consider consulting a professional.

-Best thing to do is take care of fear initially in a distance relationship so the issues like stress, anxiety, depression, insecurity, jealousy, FOMO can be resolved right there.
+The best thing to do is take care of fear initially in a new relationship so that issues like stress, anxiety, depression, insecurity, jealousy, and FOMO can be resolved right there.

 Be honest and vulnerable with yourself and your partner about the fears that come up.
 Otherwise, they’ll have power over you and the success of your relationship.

-Write down your fears and where they’re coming from, clarify trust issues to dispurse the fears and their consequences.
+Write down your fears and where they’re coming from, and clarify trust issues to disperse the fears and their consequences.